-The California Consumer Privacy Act (CCPA) requires businesses to disclose whether they sell personal data, which the CCPA calls “personal information.”
-For the purposes of this Section 12, “personal data” includes all “personal information” as defined by the CCPA.
+The California Privacy Rights Act (CPRA) requires businesses to disclose whether they sell personal data, which the CPRA calls “personal information.”
+For the purposes of this Section 12, “personal data” includes all “personal information” as defined by the CPRA.

 In the preceding twelve (12) months, we may have collected and processed your personal data for various business purposes, including: